Top 10 GRE Prep Myths - Know Facts and Strategy

 • Prepare a balanced schedule of study covering all sections of the GRE.

-• Use particular strategies for each questiontype
+• Use particular strategies for each question

 • Be motivated and optimistic and the focus should be effective practice and not just blind practice.

-Myth 9: "GRE Scores Are the Sole Determinant of Admission"
+Myth 9: "GRE scores are the sole determinant of admission"

 This is another sensible misconception, but a misconception nonetheless, you don't need a good GRE score to be accepted, check nowadays most universities consider many other factors for allowing you to enter the university.